Associate of Business Administration: Office System Degree Info

 - Prerequisites: High school diploma

 Aiming for tangible experience to readily prepare students for employment, this program utilizes realistic equipment and environments that they will encounter in the business world.
 Students are introduced to the hardware and software that are used to complete transactions, as well as for storing and processing data and basic skills like media presentation.
 Courses may include:

 - Word and information processing

 - Accounting essentials

-- Business mathematics
+- Business mathematics and communication